jcarpio/thesis/README.md

-thesis: Computational Intelligence and Game Competition
+Thesis: Computational Intelligence and Game Competition
 ======

-¿How to improve Artificial Intelligence learning using international Game Competitions?
+It is possible to improve learning experience in Artificial Intelligence area by mean of game competitions?

-¿Can Artificial Intelligence Game Competition helps to students to have better learning experience?
+It is possible to quantify how the learning experience improve?

+It is possible to know how many resources are needed to participate?

+Which techniques are suitable to teach in this context?